edgexfoundry/developer-scripts/releases/nightly-build/compose-files/README.md

 ### Additional make commands

 - `make build`
-Regenerates (aka builds) all the docker compose file variations from the source compose files located in the `source` directory.
+Regenerates (aka builds) all the docker compose file variations from the source compose files located in the `compose-builder` folder.

 - `make clean`

     Runs `down` commands, removes all stopped container and prunes all unused volumes and networks.
 Use this command when needing to do a fresh restart.